jacklul/scripts/telegram-notify/README.md

 - Copy this whole directory and transfer it to the device
 - Run `install.sh` as root

+Pass `alt` as an argument to the install script to also install update checker.

 ## Systemd service failure handler